Best Smart Thermostat 2026: The Complete Buyer’s Guide

 Best for: Buyers wanting Ecobee features on a budget

 The Essential model does not lose the things that make Ecobee great.
-The same good application, intelligent scheduling, and compatibility with the platform.
+It is one of the best smart thermostat that has good application, intelligent scheduling, and compatibility with the platform.
 The touchscreen is functional and sharp.

 What did they cut?
 The sensor of air quality, in-built speaker and an in-built room sensor.
 However, it is possible to add sensors later.
 This is the feature price sweet spot to most of the homes.